 Middle Fork American - 1 Day Trip

-The highlight of all 1-Day Middle Fork trips is the 100-foot-long plunge down the wild and crazy "Tunnel Chute" rapid.
+The highlight of all 1-Day Middle Fork trips is a 100-foot-long plunge down the wild and crazy "Tunnel Chute" rapid.
 This 20-foot high drop comes early in the trip.
 It's a quick ride but the memories of running this thunderous drop last a life time.

 All 1-Day Middle Fork trips meet behind Raleys supermarket in Auburn California.
 Our meeting time is 8:30AM.
 The trip lasts until 5:00PM.